dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-postgresql.md

 ---
-title: 'Local development setup for NestJS projects'
+title: 'Local development setup for NestJS projects with PostgreSQL'
 date: '2022-04-14'
 excerpt: 'A quick way to get started with NestJS integrated with TypeScript, PostgreSQL and pgAdmin4 using Docker Compose'
 category: 'technology'